JBjoernskov/Ifc2Graph/README.md

 As input, the previously obtained dictionary must be provided.

 #### Ouput:
-The output is an image saved in a desired directory.
+The output is an image of the generated graph.
 Below, examples of generated graph images is seen for an actual building.

 <p float="left">
     <img src="https://user-images.githubusercontent.com/74002963/174341376-44a9bcea-aec3-4a21-b186-1f16fc31a294.png" width="400">